brschroeder/Python_Setup/README.md

 1. Install some useful packages `conda install numpy bottleneck numexpr pandas scipy scikit-learn matplotlib`

 ## First time use: configure Jupyter notebook
-1. Switch into base environment and start Jupyter notebook
-    1. `conda activate base`
-    1. `jupyter-notebook`
+1. Start Jupyter notebook with `jupyter-notebook` (base environment does not need to be active)
 1. Change to the Nbextensions tab
 1. Uncheck the box "disable configuration for nbextensions without explicit ..."
 1. Enable the following extensions